edeustace/assets-loader/README.md

 # assets-loader

-A play plugin that provides a way of rendering assets depending on your environment.
+A play plugin that concatenates, minifies and gzips your JS or Css.

 It does 2 things:

-* Allows you to point to a directory of js files to load them all
+* Allows you to point to a directory of js or css files to load them all
 * Processes the files depending on the configuration you provide

 ## Supported Versions